Not possibly allowed? It is of someone. These traps? Not to show up? Except, oy-vey, through whoever shows up himself.

 "Offences" is from a noun that means "a trap or snare for the enemy."
 It is plural and introduced by an article, so "these traps".
 The form is plural and it could be either the subject or object of the verb.
 Again, this sounds like the answer to a question.

 The most important untranslated keyword is a negative "not", which appears after "offences" and before the verb.
-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.
 The "don't want" sense explains the verb form used later.

 The word translated as "will come" primarily means "to start out" but Christ usually uses it to mean "come" but not always.
 The form is not active and no the future tense.
 It is an infinitive, "to come" or "to show up."
 The phrase is "not to show up".
 This verb indicates movement, especially its beginning, without indicating a direction toward or away from anything, so it works either as "come" or "go," but it is more like our phrase "being underway."
 Our English word "show up" captures both the "start" and "come" ideas.